spanishjack/spanishjack.github.io/_posts/2019-05-21-text-to-speech-data-pipeline.md

 I've hardcoded the timeout variable to 400 seconds.
 To productionalize this you'd want to setup a polling function to keep checking for results from the API call.
 If you get any errors due to timeout, try upping the timeout variable.
 For reference 400 seconds was long enough to transcribe 20 minutes of audio.

 ## Punctuation
-I've set the flag for punctuation to True.
-The API will attempt to return punctuation such as periods, commas, etc .
+I've set the flag for punctuation to true.
+The API will attempt to add punctuation such as periods, commas, etc .
 We'll use the punctuation during the text processing steps.

 ```python